Mister

 [07] Vancouver (Canada), Pacific Coliseum [supporting Jimi

-Hendrix, also: Vanilla Fudge, Eire Apparent]
+Hendrix Experience, also: Vanilla Fudge,

-[08] Spokane, WA (USA), Coliseum [supporting Jimi Hendrix]
+[08] Spokane, WA (USA), Coliseum [supporting Jimi Hendrix

 [09] Portland, OR (USA), Memorial Coliseum [supporting Jimi

-[13] Oakland, CA (USA), Coliseum [supporting Jimi Hendrix]
+[13] Oakland, CA (USA), Coliseum [supporting Jimi Hendrix

 [14] Hollywood, CA (USA), Hollywood Bowl [supporting Jimi